-With so many people in and out of your restaurant, it's hard to keep track of who’s who.
+With so many people in and out of your business, it's hard to keep track of who’s who.
 That’s why it's important to have delivery drivers identify themselves as they walk in.
-For example, instead of having a Dasher say, “I’m picking up for John,” ask them their name, the order they're picking up, and which platform they’re delivering for — especially if your restaurant is using multiple platforms.
-As a Dasher, you can help restaurant staff identify that you are a Dasher by wearing DoorDash swag such as t-shirts, caps, or lanyards, by carrying your own DoorDash-branded tote bag into the store, or by showing the staff your Dasher app to help restaurants identify you and the order.
+For example, instead of having a Dasher say, “I’m picking up for John,” ask them their name, the order they're picking up, and which platform they’re delivering for — especially if your business is using multiple platforms.
+As a Dasher, you can help staff identify that you are a Dasher by wearing DoorDash swag such as t-shirts, caps, or lanyards, by carrying your own DoorDash-branded tote bag into the store, or by showing the staff your Dasher app to help them identify you and the order.

 3. Have a staff member double check the order

 While it may seem most efficient to place delivery orders on a shelf for Dashers to pick up on their own, that self-service process may cause more problems down the line.
-While Dashers may review the items themselves, many restaurants have learned that it’s best to have their host or another staff member double check every order before it goes out for delivery.
+While Dashers may review the items themselves, many businesses have learned that it’s best to have their host or another staff member double check every order before it goes out for delivery.

 It’s also a good practice to have a staff member ask to see the order on the Dasher’s phone to confirm the order ID and customer’s name and make sure they have all the right items.
-“Ideally the restaurant would have a staff member check my phone to make sure I’ve got the right order,” said Leo.
+“Ideally the business would have a staff member check my phone to make sure I’ve got the right order,” said Leo.

 4. Create systems to avoid missing items

-A key pain point that many restaurants face is forgetting an item in the rush to get the delivery order to the customer.
+A key pain point that many businesses face is forgetting an item in the rush to get the delivery order to the customer.
 Often, the missing item is a bottled or canned beverage from the refrigerator, specialty drinks like cocktails and coffees that are prepared at the last minute so they’re fresh, or even retail items like hot sauces and salsas.
 “One of our most consistently missed items was drinks, so we created a process to fix this issue,” said Gianluca Pesce, Director of Marketing & Communications at Yolk.

 Yolk’s process is to have their host use a highlighter to flag any beverages on the actual customer receipt that gets attached to the order — not the kitchen ticket.
 This helps their staff easily see that they need to grab the drink before the order is taken for delivery.
 They also trained their hosts to ask the Dasher if any drinks are included in the order.